brooklynrail/brooklynrail-platform/content/events/2021/04/radical-poetry-reading-with-ben-fama.md

   by Rachel Rabbit White, Mo Romney, Maya Martinez, and Rachel Oyster Kim.
 people:
   - person: rachel-rabbit-white
-    event_bio: Toby Kamps is former director of Blaffer Museum of Art, and curator of modern and contemporary art at the Menil Collection.
-He is now the director of external projects at White Cube Gallery and is an Editor-at-Large for the Brooklyn Rail.
   - person: mo-romney
   - person: maya-martinez
   - person: rachel-oyster-kim